22 June 2024

 For Funder to use letters (are letters 'truth' documents?) and personal accounts of past events (memories are not reliable) to cast George as the demon and Eileen as the angel is unfair to their legacy, and that is what she seems to have done.

 '1984' was written because of what Orwell was seeing and experiencing at the time.
-It isn't a prophecy of the future but an account of how things were at the time, and continue to be.
+It isn't a prophecy of the future but a dramatised account of how things were at the time, and continue to be.

 He wrote in his essay 'Notes on Nationalism' that we need to make 'a moral effort' against all our emotional 'nationalisms' and the way in which we try to push contradictory reality into one orthodoxy.